John Emlyn Morgan & Stephen Mason McKenzie

 The US NAVY records kept by HOUSTON survivors provide us with the barest of details but they are enough to relate the basic story.
 It is not clear how he came to be on Java, but apparently he had traveled to Singapore with the Tharp group.
 He had also become attached to the US group because he told the Japanese that he was an American and a volunteer with the Eagle Squadron.

 It is not clear, however, that the Eagle Squadron ever operated outside of Europe: https://en.wikipedia.org/wiki/Eagle_Squadrons

 Whatever the case, he was attached to the US POW group at the Bicycle Camp and then traveled to Singapore with them.
 It was there that his ruse was exposed: that he was actually a British subject.
 Upon leaving Singapore for Burma, he was left with the British Army contingent at Changi.

-However, the Japanese insisted on ‘balancing’ the numbers and had the British exchange him for one of their own members: PVT Stephen McKenzie.
+However, the Japanese insisted on ‘balancing’ the numbers and had the British exchange him for one of their own members: GNR Stephen McKenzie of the Royal Artillery Corps.
 For whatever reason, neither Morgan nor McKenzie appear on Tharp’s rosters.
 Things became even worse for McKenzie, in that he died in Burma and is thought to be the sole member of the Tharp party who remains buried in the Thanbyuzayat CWGC Cemetery!